simonmichael/hledger/hledger/hledger.m4.md

 Some of those characters are `.`, `^`, `$`, `[`, `]`, `(`, `)`, `|`, and `\`.
 When you don't want these to cause special effects, you can "regex-escape" them by writing `\` (a backslash) before them.
 But since backslash is also special to the shell, you may need to also shell-escape the backslashes.
+To add to the confusion, `$` is special to the shell only when followed by a valid variable name, not when appearing alone at the end of a word.

 Eg, in the bash shell, to match a literal `$` sign, you could write: